 Yes, absolutely.
-Beginning in the year you turn 72, you can use your gift to satisfy all or part of your RMD.
+Beginning in the year you turn 72, you can use your gift to satisfy all or part of your required minimum distribution.

-No. You can give any amount under this provision, as long as it is no more than $100,000 per year.
+No. You can give any amount under this provision, as long as it is $100,000 or less per year.
 If your IRA is valued at more than $100,000, you can transfer a portion of it to fund a charitable gift.

-No. Under the law, you can give a maximum of $100,000 per year.
+No. Under the law, you can give a maximum of $100,000.
 For example, you can give each organization $50,000 this year or any other combination that totals $100,000 or less.
 Any amount of more than $100,000 in one year must be reported as taxable income.

-If you have a spouse (as defined by the IRS) who is 70½ or older, they can also give any amount up to $100,000 from their IRA.
+If you have a spouse (as defined by the IRS) who is 70½ or older and has an IRA, he or she can also give up to $100,000 from his or her IRA.

-Legal name: Loyola Marymount University
+Legal Name: Loyola Marymount University

-Legal address: 1 LMU Drive, Suite 2800, Los Angeles, CA 90045
+Address: 1 LMU Drive, Suite 2800, Los Angeles, CA 90045-2659

-Federal tax ID number: 95-1643334
+Federal Tax ID Number: 95-1643334